 In the past decade, we have seen nearly twice the number of professors fired than the amount estimated to have been fired during the Second Red Scare.
 During that period, in 1954, Senator Joseph McCarthy (R-WI), who was notorious for falsely accusing individuals of being Communists, was confronted at a hearing by Joseph Welch, an attorney, who questioned McCarthy’s decency.
 When we look back on history, McCarthy is rightfully viewed as a nefarious character, but it was not that way until Welch finally stood up to him.

-“We don’t look back on the efforts to ban comic books or censor the radio or censor the printing press as worthwhile endeavors,” Executive Vice President of the Foundation of Individual Rights and Expression (FIRE) Nico Perrino said in 2023.“In fact, we look back at them [as] silly…The censor never wins in the long run.”
+“We don’t look back on the efforts to ban comic books or censor the radio or censor the printing press as worthwhile endeavors,” Executive Vice President of the Foundation for Individual Rights and Expression (FIRE) Nico Perrino said in 2023.“In fact, we look back at them [as] silly…The censor never wins in the long run.”

 History will judge harshly those who attacked academic freedom.
 In these times, don’t be a McCarthy.
 Be a Welch.
 We must defend the idea of academic freedom and work to build a better society centered around respecting civil liberties.